Zoller Bros-Independent Malting Co.: History

 The Uchtorff Brewing Company operated out of the facility for several years before they folded.
-The building has been used by United Van Lines as a warehouse in subsequent years.
+The building has been used by North American Van Lines as a warehouse in subsequent years.

 Plans to turn the building back into a brewery with a museum started in 2019.
 Andrew Arnold says that the location will have a museum in the front of the building, a pub on the main floor, a brewery in the back, and a place for local brewers to grow their craft on the second floor.

 Development of the brewery was put on hold indefinitely in April 2020 due to the COVID-19 pandemic.
+In March 2023 Zillow stated the building had an assessed value of $166,000.
+As of May 2023, the building is still for sale.

 Architecture

 The former brewery is an example of a combined office and industrial building from the 19th century.
 It is a two-story, brick structure that features a tripartite front, nine window-bays on each side and segmental arches.
 It has a recessed entrance with engaged piers, entablature and shallow pediment.